amahbub2006/Clearly/README.md

 Clearly works by:
 1. Injecting a content script into web pages
+2. **Transforming colors using the Okabe-Ito palette** - scientifically proven colors that work for all types of color vision
-2. Applying CSS filters to images based on the selected color blindness type
+3. Applying CSS filters to images based on the selected color blindness type
-3. Using advanced color transformation algorithms to make content more accessible
+4. Using smart color mapping algorithms to find the closest Okabe-Ito alternative
-4. Providing real-time feedback through visual indicators
+5. Providing real-time feedback through visual indicators

+### 🎨 Okabe-Ito Color Palette

+The extension uses the renowned Okabe-Ito color palette, which includes:
+- **Orange** (#E69F00) - High contrast, works for all color vision types
+- **Sky Blue** (#56B4E9) - Distinct from other blues
+- **Bluish Green** (#009E73) - Easily distinguishable from pure green
+- **Yellow** (#F0E442) - High visibility
+- **Blue** (#0072B2) - Classic, accessible blue
+- **Vermillion** (#D55E00) - Red alternative that works for colorblind users
+- **Reddish Purple** (#CC79A7) - Purple that's distinguishable from blue

+This palette was specifically designed by researchers to be accessible to people with various types of color vision deficiency.

 ## Technical Details